Non-touch taps to keep your kitchen and bathroom cleaner

 Most of the non-touch taps we experience in public spaces are operated by infra-red sensors, which once activated dispense an amount of water before turning off again.
 The same sort of designs are available for our kitchens and bathrooms.
 Not only can they limit touch points, but could even help with water saving too.

-You might also like Pedestal basin ideas for modern bathrooms
+You might also like Spring table setting ideas for indoor and outdoor dining

 Other non-touch tap options include ones with lever handles that you can nudge on and off with your forearm (say if you have dirty hands) and also ones where the water turns on and off when you touch your arm to the spout – again meaning you can wash your hands without putting sticky fingers on the handles.